Elif Notes

 19. dem by William Melvin Kelley

-A satire at its finest, dem is one of the most important African American books of the 20th century.
+A satire at its finest, dem is one of the most important work of the 20th century African American literature.
 In the tradition of Brer Rabbit trickster tales, the book enacts a modern-day fable of turning the tables on the white oppressor and inventing the history of miscegenation and subjugation of Black Americans.ย

 A scorching, provocative satire on the psyche of white America, dem vividly lays bare the enduring racism and the legacy of slavery.